Stability of the Inviscid Power-Law Vortex: Introduction

-Here $\omega_{lin}= e^{\lambda t} \eta(x)$ is a solution of the linearized Euler equations.
+Here $\omega_{\mathrm{lin}}= e^{\lambda t} \eta$ is a solution of the linearized Euler equations.
 We would then expect "non-uniqueness at time $t=-\infty$" because of the instability of the vortex.
-The outline proposed in \cite{A} is to instead consider a choice of self-similar coordinates for which self-similar solutions are sufficiently integrable and to find an unstable stationary vortex profile in the self-similar coordinates.
-Given a positive parameter $\alpha>0$, one such choice of coordinates is given by
+Recall that the solutions of the Euler equation \eqref{EULER} are invariant under the scaling

+for $\mu, \lambda > 0$.
+The coordinates naturally adapted to this scaling are known as the forward self-similar coordinates of the Euler equation given by